Frontend tooling case study

 Tool problem

-Lightweight drawing and markup tasks still need predictable tools, undo/redo, import, export, zoom, and mobile controls without forcing users into installed desktop software.
+Drawing tasks need predictable tools, undo/redo, import, export, zoom, and mobile controls.

 Useful approach

-The Canvas 2D API, pointer events, focused tool state, bounded ImageData history, and browser file/clipboard/storage APIs make the editor usable without a backend.
+Canvas 2D, pointer events, bounded history, and browser file/clipboard/storage APIs avoid a backend.

 Employer signal

-The project shows UI state modeling, DOM event handling, browser API integration, performance tradeoffs, mobile layout, and labeled controls.
+Shows state modeling, DOM events, browser APIs, performance tradeoffs, mobile layout, and labels.

 Production readiness